Applications in Windows 365

 If you select the most common application format (Win32), you must encapsulate the .exe or .msi file into a IntuneWin file.
 Windows 365 needs this encapsulation as part of the App configuration set.

-MSI format installers are supported by both the Line of Business and Windows app (win32) options within Intune.
+Both the Line of Business and Windows app (win32) options within Intune support MSI format installers.
 The latter is more enhanced for app dependencies.

 MSIX combines the best features of MSI, .appx, App-V.